 Peeing During Sex: Is It Normal?

-The pelvic floor muscles contract and relax, which may make it difficult for a woman to control the urethral sphincter.
+As the pelvic floor muscles contract and relax, it can become difficult for a woman to control the urethral sphincter.
 In these types of situations, it is also necessary to check that the fluid that leaks out of the urethra is urine.
-There is a chance that this is the female ejaculation- thick, white liquid that comes out of the urethra during sexual arousal.
-This can feel very much like you need to pee.

-Research shows that urinary incontinence in women is related with the occurrence of feelings of embarrassment and anxiety.
-Moreover, the consequences of that often includes lack of orgasm despite the presence of sexual arousal.
-In such situations women try to hide the problem from their partners and avoid sexual activity.
+This can then result in a lack of orgasm despite the presence of sexual arousal.
+In such situations women often try to hide the problem from their partners or avoid sexual activity.

-What to do to improve intimate relationships with the other half despite the problem?
-Talk honestly - communication is a fundamental principle of a successful relationship.
-If you have a problem with urinary incontinence, tell your partner about it.
 Together, it is easier to find a solution to this situation, and you will feel that you do not have to deal with it alone :)

 Why Do I Pee During Sex?